Audrey Tang and Hélène Landemore on Taiwan’s Digital Democracy, Collaborative Civic Technologies, and Beneficial Information Flows

 Following the 2014 Sunflower Movement protests, Audrey Tang—a prominent member of the civic social movement g0v—was headhunted by Taiwanese President Tsai Ing-wen’s administration to become the country’s first Digital Minister.
 In a recent GovAI webinar, Audrey discussed collaborative civic technologies in Taiwan and their potential to improve governance and beneficial information flows.

 Much of the discussion concerned vTaiwan, an online platform designed to facilitate constructive conversation and consensus-building between diverse opinion groups.
 The vTaiwan process involves a combination of crowdsourcing facts and evidence and mass deliberation using machine learning-enabled software pol.is.
 To date, the process has been used by government ministries and representatives, scholars, business leaders, civil society organizations, and citizens.
-Over 30 deciion and policy issues have been discussed using vTaiwan, leading to decisive government action on topics including Financial Tech and Uber.
+Over 30 decision and policy issues have been discussed using vTaiwan, leading to decisive government action on topics including Financial Tech and Uber.

 Such tools are examples of information systems that create socially beneficial information flows.
 Enabling productive uses of information, without also enabling undesired misuse, is a goal GovAI calls “structured transparency.”
 Taiwan’s experience constitutes an exciting example of structured transparency’s potential.